MOHITEhere/Excel_sales_executive_project/README.md

-# Sales Executive Dashboard — Excel Project
+# Sales Executive Dashboard — Excel + VBA Project

-An interactive Sales Executive Dashboard built in Microsoft Excel using Pivot Tables, Slicers, Charts, and VBA automation to track sales performance, target achievement, and regional breakdowns dynamically.
+An interactive Excel dashboard built to track the daily sales performance of 141 sales executives across 8 regions in India.
+The dashboard displays Total Sales, Target Hit %, and Target Away % with dynamic region-based filtering using slicers and VBA-powered checkbox control.

 ---